Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

  - Created `Op_Final` for the final step after the 4 Operations.
 (2 mins)
  - Began integrating Operations 2-4 into `Main`, but it did not output the right values for the final hash.
 Compared code with website source to find the problem, but was unsuccessful.
 (30 mins)

+### 2025-05-29 - Attempts to Fix Problems with Algorithm
+**In Class**
+ - Tried to find issue within `Op_One` that was returning incorrect ABCD values, but was unsuccessful (40 mins)
+ - Created a branch for myself to test changes and potentially fix the problem.
+(1 min)

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.